 Bilaspur District, Himachal Pradesh

-Bilaspur District is an administrative district in the state of Himachal Pradesh, India.
-It is situated about 90 km from Shimla, the state capital of Himachal Pradesh.
-The district headquarters is located at Bilaspur.
-Hindi and Pahari are the main languages spoken in the district.
-The district covers a total geographical area of 1,167 km², including 1,149.47 km² of rural area and 17.53 km² of urban area.
+Bilaspur is an administrative district in Himachal Pradesh, India.
+The district is located about 90 km from Shimla, the capital of Himachal Pradesh.
+Its administrative headquarters is in Bilaspur.
+Hindi and Pahari are the major languages spoken in the district.
+The district covers a total area of 1,167 km², including 1,149.47 km² of rural area and 17.53 km² of urban area.

 List of Tehsils in Bilaspur District